 What is a microchip?

-- a microchip is a tiny computer chip placed under the skin of your pet.
+- a microchip is a tiny computer chip placed under the skin of your pet

-- once in place it cannot be lost, removed or altered for the life of your pet.
+- once in place it cannot be lost, removed or altered for the life of your pet

-- a microchip is not Council Registration
+- a microchip is separate to Council Registration

 Why microchip my pet?